Steve Tilson: Lincoln City

 In October 2010, Tilson was appointed the new manager of Lincoln City, replacing Chris Sutton.
 In his first game Lincoln drew 0–0 but Tilson brought in four promising loan signings, and went on to get a good away result against Wycombe, with many signs of improvement.
 However, on 7 May 2011, Lincoln were defeated 0–3 by Aldershot, and relegated from the Football League.
 Following this, he released and transfer listed nearly the whole squad, leaving just 3 players.

 Tilson was sacked as manager of Lincoln City on 10 October 2011 following a heavy defeat away at Tamworth.

 Steve Tilson now runs a football academy along with former Southend United player Danny Greaves.

 Canvey Island

 On 12 July 2012 Tilson was appointed manager of Canvey Island.
 However, after a season in charge Tilson was sacked along with assistant manager Craig Davidson.

 Later career

 Tilson was promoted to the position of manager of women's side C & K Basildon in July 2015, having previously been head coach there.
 At the time of his appointment the club were in the Southern Division of the FA Women's Premier League.

 In 2020, Tilson was in the running to return as Southend United manager but ended up not chosen for the role.

 On 3 July 2021, Tilson was named as assistant manager to Julian Dicks at Heybridge Swifts, following Karl Duguid leaving the club.
 On 24 September 2021, Tilson was appointed the manager of Heybridge Swifts on a permanent basis after the departure of Julian Dicks.
+In May 2024, Tilson left the club, being replaced by Dicks a week later.